SpectraL519/cpp-gl/docs/graph.md

     - `source: const vertex_type&` – the source vertex.
     - `target_range: const VertexRefRange&` – a range of target vertex references to connect to the source vertex.
   - *Return type*: `void`
+  - *NOTE:* For an adjacency matrix representation passing a range with duplicate vertices will result in an error.

 > [!IMPORTANT]
 > Behaviour of adding an edge between `first` and `second`: